 Impairment, Disability, or Handicap

-The difference is well explained by HealthKnowledge (2010) where they describe it as follows:
+The difference is well explained by HealthKnowledge (2010) which they describe it as follows:

 An impairment is the loss or abnormality of a body function that can be anatomical, physiological or psychological, e.g. a missing limb or diagnosed mental disorder.
 A disability is an inability or restricted ability to perform an activity within the normal human range, e.g. being unable to walk.
 A handicap is a disadvantage resulting from impairment or disability that limits the social role of an individual, e.g. being unable to work somewhere due to limited access.
 (The bold lettering is our emphasis.)